niksw7/RiseHackathon/README.md

 1. Easing the customer workflow for opening a new account
 2. Adhering to govt guidelines  for opening a bank account.

-Vision1 :In the midst of night,if the customer feels to open the bank account,she will use the authentica app and in 5 touch  she knows she has selected the right bank.
+Vision :In the midst of night,if the customer feels to open the bank account,she will use the authentica app and in 5 touch  she knows she has selected the right bank.
 WorkFlow:
 User opens the app.
 She fills in the basic details like name,address,age,etc required for KYC account opening.